 BEST TIME TO VISIT THE GALAPAGOS ISLANDS FOR ANIMAL BREEDING SEASONS AND GALAPAGOS WEATHER

 During our winter and spring (December through May), it is slightly warmer than average on the Galapagos Islands, and it often sprinkles a bit during the day.
 Despite the rain, it is actually the sunniest time of year, as the rain clouds really do just come and go quickly.
 February, March & April are the warmest months, and this is also the time of year with the clearest and calmest waters.
 Despite the rain, it is actually the sunniest time of year, as the rain clouds really do just come and go quickly.
 Thanks to the slightly warmer temperatures and the Panama Current the water is warmer as well.
-This makes snorkeling very comfortable and you won’t need a wetsuit to enjoy swimming alongside the abundance of marine life.
+This makes snorkeling very comfortable and some won’t need a wetsuit to enjoy swimming alongside the abundance of marine life.

 As our summer and then fall rolls in (June through November), the temperatures begin to cool slightly on the Galapagos Islands, but remain comfortable and warm.
 This can make it a great time for those who struggle with more hot and humid temperatures.
 This is partly due to the Humboldt Current, a current that comes up off the coast of Chile and Peru and brings with it cooler and more nutrient rich water.
 This season has little to no rain, but cloudier skies.
 Alongside the nutrient rich water comes a more active marine life and even dolphin and whale sightings from July through December.
 Despite the cooler water temperatures, this is actually a phenomenal time for snorkeling in the Galapagos as the marine life is at its most active.
 But, if you love to snorkel and struggle with colder water, snorkeling is wonderful year round and you may want to look towards a warmer time.

-The main factors when deciding on the best time to visit the Galapagos Islands are water temperature and/or water visibility and breeding seasons.
+The Galapagos truly is a year round destination as the wildlife is phenomenal year round and you see minimal weather variation.
 Take a look at the chart below to see how these miraculously unique islands change from month to month and when some of the wildlife is in its mating season.
 There is always something new to discover each month in the Galapagos!